python/devguide/getting-started/git-boot-camp.rst

 .. _set-up-name-email:

-Setting Up Your Name and Email Address
+Setting up your name and email address
 --------------------------------------

 .. code-block:: bash